OWASP/owasp-summit-2017/Working-Sessions/CISO/CISO-Round-Table.md

  - What is the role of AppSec
  - What is the team structure and budgets
  - What is the best way to present security to the Board

+## Outcomes

+..add content...

 ## Who

 - CISOs
 - future CISOs

+---

+## Working materials

+Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions)

+### Content

+...add content...